Ralph Lopez majored in Economics and Political Science at Yale University. He has been published in the Boston Globe and the Baltimore Sun.

 After the South Florida Sun-Sentinel mocked a candidate's claims of internal election fraud as "conspiracy theories," suddenly the newspaper has fallen silent.
 The ballots in question seem to have been destroyed.

 The race for the Florida 23rd Congressional District pitted maverick Democratic primary challenger Tim Canova against entrenched incumbent Debbie Wasserman-Schultz, a Hillary Clinton ally, while Canova was inspired to run by Bernie Sanders.
-When Canova demanded a hand count of the paper ballots in a lawsuit, Broward County Election Supervisor Brenda Snipes had to admit that she had, against federal law, destroyed the ballots.
+When Canova demanded a hand count of the paper ballots in a lawsuit, Broward County Election Supervisor Brenda Snipes had to admit that she had, illegally, against federal law, destroyed the ballots.

 The action, declared "illegal and unlawful" in a summary judgment granted by a Florida court to Canova, has brought no repercussions to date from law enforcement.

 Canova lost his 2016 primary race against Debbie Wasserman-Schultz, Democratic incumbent for the Florida 23rd by thirteen percent.
 Nevertheless, after statisticians, including a former president of the American Statistical Association, brought unusual voting patterns to Canova's attention, Canova requested a hand recount of the paper ballots.
 It was then that Broward County officials were forced to admit that the paper ballots no longer existed, because they had been destroyed, under orders from Snipes.

 Wasserman-Schultz was declared the victory in the Florida Democratic primary, 56% to 43%.

 Federal law requires that paper ballots in all congressional races be preserved for at least 22 months after the election.